BlackriverOrg/anysolve-docs/docs/showcase/query-document-collection/query-knowledge-base.md

 Afterwards we add some more documents from the AnySolve website that have information about how to use AnySolve.

 **Please note:** The document lifetime is specified in the task description.

+## New: Add website document to the document collection

+The task [Searchable Document Collection - Add Website document](https://www.anysolve.ai/tasks/intern-memory-search-collection-add-url) allows you to add a website by providing the `URL` to a collection.

 ## Querying the document collection